JohanLi1990/Learning_Notes/DataStructure_Algo_Learning_Notes.md

 **implemented by Stack and Set**
 In computer science, a topological sort or topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering.

-**Topological Sor** is able to identify non-Cycle nodes of a graph.
+**Topological Sort** is able to identify non-Cycle nodes of a graph.

 ```java
     L ← Empty list that will contain the sorted elements